 I’m not normally one to criticize people for the movie they didn’t make, or the book they didn’t write, but well, that’s exactly what I’m gonna do here.

-I know, I know.
 A number of Apache women do appear on screen during the course of this movie.
 They are pictured running away from the U.S. soldiers, living on the reservation or in camp, and they even appear on the train taking Geronimo to Florida.
 We also have some discussion of the atrocities committed against women on various sides in the conflicts at hand.
 The film stops short of showing us the full extent of those atrocities, not the least of reasons being (I suspect) that it would make it a lot harder to identify with the men committing them.
 Geronimo in particular must be intimidating, but not so much so that we cannot care about his fate.
 The movie makers didn’t quite have the courage to actually show us how bloody this war got, so they let the characters tell us about it instead.

 But here they are!

-You can see a few women who rode with Geronimo and Naiche in this picture as they awaiting deportation to Florida.
+You can see a few women who rode with Geronimo and Naiche in this picture as they await deportation to Florida.
 Two of them are of particular importance, the 5th and 6th figures from the right on the top row.
 There are several reasons to be interested in these women, but a couple of them in particular should have been of interest to the folks behind the movie, Geronimo; both were actively involved in the fighting as well as the negotiations for Geronimo’s surrender.
 These women were not simply traveling with him; each played a significant role in the actual story on which the movie is based.

 The Sixth figure on the right of the top row is Lozen, sister of Victorio.
 She cuts an interesting figure in this image, barely facing the camera.
 One might not take her for a woman at first sight, which is actually rather appropriate.
 She seems to have dressed as a man for balance of her adult life, and she certainly seems to have taken on the role of a man when it came to warfare.
 This kind of gender-bending isn’t entirely unusual in Native American communities, but I don’t want to be too quick to draw conclusions about her own role in Apache society.

 Lozen is credited with taking special precautions to protect women and children during her brother’s campaigns.
 Various sources have her escorting women and children across a river to safety before rejoining the men before a fight.
 In another instance she is said to have escorted a woman to the safety of a reservation, stealing horses for the both of them in the process.
-Seriously, her actions during that Victorio’s campaigns alone are the stuff of legend.
+Seriously, her actions during Victorio’s campaigns alone are the stuff of legend.
 During Geronimo’s campaigns, she seems to have added the powers of a shaman to her reputation.

-Why no-one has made a movie about Lozen is beyond me (though I understand someone wrote her into a sort of Romance novel.
+Why no-one has made a movie about Lozen is beyond me, though I understand someone wrote her into a sort of Romance novel.
 I haven’t read it, so I should with-hold judgement, but I must say that the idea fills me with dread.
 A segment in Apache Chronicle seems much more promising.

 Following Geronimo’s surrender, Lozen was shipped East to Florida along with the others.
 She died of tuberculosis while in captivity.

 Sitting next to Lozen is Dahteste, and yes, it is significant that they are together.
-It’s difficult to know the exact nature of their relationship, but the two were certainly close associates throughout the campaign.
+It’s difficult to know the exact nature of their relationship, but the two were certainly close associates throughout Geronimo’s campaign.

 She too was taken into custody following Geronimo’s surrender, and shipped back East.
 She lived long enough to finish her life on the San Carlos Apache reservation.